nickg/nvc/nvc.1.md

  * `-h`, `--help`:
    Display usage summary.

+ * `--ignore-time`:
+   Do not check the timestamps of source files when the corresponding design unit is loaded from a library.

  * `-L` _path_:
    Add _path_ to the list of directories to search for libraries.
 See the [LIBRARIES][] section below for details.